flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 Training other types of models is very similar to the scripts for training sequence labelers above.
 For text classification, use an appropriate corpus and use document-level embeddings instead of word-level embeddings (see tutorials on both for difference).
 The rest is exactly the same as before!

-The best results in text classification use fine-tuned transformers.
-Use `TransformerDocumentEmbeddings` with the following code:
+The best results in text classification use fine-tuned transformers with `TransformerDocumentEmbeddings` as shown in the code below:

+(If you don't have the hardware to fine-tune transformers, try `DocumentPoolEmbeddings` or `DocumentRNNEmbeddings` instead - sometimes they work just as well!)

 ```python
 import torch